-PPMP contributor Russ Immarigeon has compiled annotated bibliographies that reference articles, reports, and books that describe life at the New York State Training School for Girls, which opened in 1904 and closed in 1975.
+PPMP contributor Russ Immarigeon has compiled annotated bibliographies that reference articles, reports, and books that describe life at the New York State Training School for Girls, which opened in 1904.

 The purpose of these bibliographies is to assist local historians and other members of the community to identify a broad range of publications that have addressed life for the girls, staff members, and community residents affected by the New York State Training School for Girls.